-Fighting a bit with the Seacat Colonia website beforehand, where our foreign credit cards were not accepted, we have decided to wait and buy the ferry tickets in person, once in Buenos Aires.
+Fighting a bit with the Seacat Colonia website, where our foreign credit cards are not accepted, we decide to wait and buy the ferry tickets in person, once in Buenos Aires.

 The Seacat Colonia agency is not located at the ferry terminal, but in the city centre on the address Avenida Córdoba 772.
-We therefore plan to go to buy the tickets the afternoon before our intended trip to Colonia del Sacramento.
+This is where we go to buy the tickets the afternoon before our intended trip to Colonia del Sacramento.

 The agent informs us that we will have to look out for the Buquebus ferry terminal at the Puerto Madero harbour front.
 We now realise that there are two different companies, both the Seacat Colonia and the Buquebus, selling tickets for the very same ferry from Buenos Aires to Uruguay – but surprisingly enough at different prices!
-Seacat turns out to have the cheapest tickets to Colonia, at least today!
+The cheapest tickets by boat to Colonia from Buenos Aires are offered by Seacat, at least today!

 Online we have read various descriptions of how problematic the immigration procedure can be.
 It is comparable to going through immigration in an airport.
 However, after travelling through five South American countries and doing a similar number of border crossings with immigration challenges varying in degree, we believe that the crossing from Buenos Aires to Uruguay cannot be more frustrating than some of the others we have done.

 Taking the early morning Buenos Aires – Colonia del Sacramento ferry to Uruguay, we turn up at the harbour in due time for departure, more precisely an hour before, as advised by the Seacat Colonia agency.
 Puerto Maduro is only a few kilometres from our hotel and we have decided to walk down there, avoiding the intense Buenos Aires morning traffic with congestion and possible delays.